STAT545-UBC-hw-2018-19/hw06-rachlobay/HW06-Data-wrangling-wrap-up.md

     filter(country == "Jamaica"))
 ```

-    ##             intercept    linear coefficient quadratic coefficient
+    ##    intercept        slope    curvature
     ## 59.540153846 27.178585315 -0.006809091

-The three coefficient estimates for the intercept, linear coefficient and quadratic coefficient match the prior results of the test (when I didn't clear the workspace).
+The three coefficient estimates for the intercept, linear coefficient (slope) and quadratic coefficient (curvature) match the prior results of the test (when I didn't clear the workspace).
 So, all is well.
 I should run a few more tests on the function with other countries to fully convince myself that the function works properly and see if any curious cases (or errors) pop up.
 But, I will spare you the details.